-Deloitte's Human Capital survey found that over 10,000 companies view the future to be about increased diversity in the workplace and while 38% of companies expect their organisations to be fully automated within 5 years the outcome will be to redesign work rather than eliminate jobs.
+Deloitte's Global Human Capital Trends found that over 10,000 companies view the future to be about increased diversity in the workplace and while 38% of companies expect their organisations to be fully automated within 5 years the outcome will be to redesign work rather than eliminate jobs.
 That means redesigning your business from the inside out.

 Processes, products and services will all need to be designed for a far more diverse, digitally engaged audience to use.
 Young, old, savvy and novice technology users are all part of our digital society and it's time to create products and services that they can access the way they need to.
 Because when you do this they will become dedicated, loyal users.

 Beyond this we are learning more about the strength of a diverse workforce and how different ways of thinking contribute.

 The term neurodiversity is an approach whereby people who basically think differently and learn differently are recognised and supported.
 Great business minds that could be considered neurodiverse include dyslexia sufferer Richard Branson and David Neeleman of Jet Blue Airways who is affected by Attention Deficit Disorder.

 While most companies are currently avoiding accessibility guidelines on websites as an inconvenience the philosophy of inclusive design will help improve customer experiences for everyone.

 The way to engage and delight people depends not on how many times you thrust a ridiculous image into their face or enable them to play a game, but by letting them interact with you in the way they find simplest and most effective.
 It's about the person.
 Not the technology.